 You can further increase your inclusivity by offering remote learning or upskilling opportunities to those who are more tied to physically being in the office for their work than others.
 This will help to ensure that everyone has days for remote self-development and by investing in each of your employees, you’ll increase their loyalty and engagement, and hopefully see the benefits of their upskilling in the long run!

-Helping your people transition to a hybrid working environment...
+Helping your people thrive in a hybrid working environment...

-For your transition to be successful, your teams should be aligned across:
+To be successful when working in a hybrid way, your teams should be aligned across:

 - Goals that make clear the aims of the team